captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
-I was just wondering… if you knew what you were doing when you gave me that Colette book.
+I was just wondering if you knew what you were doing when you gave me that Colette book.

 ---

 ## BRUCE:
 I… I don’t know.

+---

-You ready to go for that drive?
+You, uh, you ready to go for that drive?
 Kiddo?

 ---

 Alison?
 You ready?